c0debrain/victory-ui/readme.md

-# NOC Dashboard
+# Network Operations Center Dashboard
-Network operations center dashboard that displays important information regarding the various hardware and software deployments that are embodied by the OneLink service.
+This is a dashboard that displays important information regarding the various hardware and software deployments that constitute the OneLink product.

 ## Usage
 To get up and running run: